Richard Rosser, Baron Rosser: Political activity

 Rosser was the Labour candidate for Croydon Central at the general election of February 1974, but was not elected.

 House of Lords

-Following his retirement from TSSA he was created a life peer on 14 June 2004 as Baron Rosser, of Ickenham in the London Borough of Hillingdon, taking his seat in the House of Lords on the Labour Party benches in the summer of 2004.
-In addition to transport matters, he takes an interest in penal policy, being chair of the Prison Service Audit Committee and a non-executive member of the Prison Service change programme board.
+Following his retirement from TSSA Rosser was created a life peer on 14 June 2004 as Baron Rosser, of Ickenham in the London Borough of Hillingdon, taking his seat in the House of Lords on the Labour Party benches in the summer of 2004.
+In addition to transport matters, he took an interest in penal policy, being chair of the Prison Service Audit Committee and a non-executive member of the Prison Service change programme board.

-He has served as an Opposition Whip and Spokesperson for the Labour Party on defence, home affairs and transport at various times since 2010.
+Rosser served as an Opposition Whip and Spokesperson for the Labour Party on defence, home affairs and transport at various times from 2010.
+He stood down from the Labour front bench in 2022 due to ill health.
+Lord Rosser died on 10 April 2024, at the age of 79.